pollination/pollination-docs/rhino-plugin/rhino-import-export.md

 Pollination Rhino allows for the import/export of geometry and properties in the gbXML, OSM, IDF, hbjson file format.

+There are two modes to open the file formats above.
+* Open: It creates a new Pollination Rhino Model using the generic template
+* Import: It add the model to the current Pollination Rhino model

 ### Import:
 * [Import Honeybee JSON (HBJSON)](import/hbjson.md)
 * [Import Green Building XML (gbXML)](import/gbxml.md)